What Is Docker Container Security?

 It would be useful to run several checks for the presence of vulnerabilities.
 This is because Docker is designed in such a way that all running containers use the host core.
 Therefore, the host must be a patched, updated Linux distribution with no known vulnerabilities or signs of malware infection.

 A classic example of such a case is escaping from a Docker container.
 In the official documentation, this bug is called container breakout and describes a situation in which a program running inside a container manages to overcome isolation mechanisms and gain root privileges or access to important information stored on the host.
 To implement protection against such situations, the rule for reducing the number of privileges for the container, given to it by default, is used.
 So, if the Docker daemon is running under root, then we create a user-level namespace for it with minimal privileges.

 2. Exhaustion of resources, or DDoS per container.
-Comparing containers with virtual machines, the former has lighter weight.
+Comparing containers with virtual machines, the former has a lighter weight.
 Even on old and weak hardware, you can run many containers.
-However, errors in the configuration of daemons, the network stack, architectural flaws, and hacker attacks can lead to states like Denial of Service.
+However, errors in the configuration of daemons, the network stack, architectural flaws, and can lead to Denial of Service.

 3. An exit outside the Docker container.
 This situation is widespread in Docker containers that contain a large amount of third-party software.
 Due to the fact that it is difficult to study their content, and few people are interested in it, it may contain malicious code that is able to get out through all the implemented restrictions and security policies.

 4. The authenticity of Docker images.
 Be careful using Docker images that are available on the web.
-They can contain malicious hidden software or lines of code.
-Always ask yourself the trust level of the source from which you download the image and check it for content.
+They can contain malicious hidden code.
+Always check it for content.